BitcoinDesign/Guide/guide/payments/coin-selection.md

 %}

 {% include fact/pros.html %}
-- Low friction: easy for end-user, doesn’t have to play around with manual coin selection
+- Low friction
-- Wallets can choose to optimize for cost, speed, or privacy (byte size of transaction, fee, change outputs) depending upon their targeted user group.
+- Optimizes for cost, speed, or privacy
-- Minimizing change outputs and decreases balance exposure and the chance of tracing future transactions from that address.
+- Minimizes change outputs and decreases balance exposure
 {% include fact/close.html %}

 {% include fact/cons.html %}
 - Doesn't optimize for all three features (speed, cost, privacy)
-- Automatic selection strategies may select UTXOs associated with targeted dusting attacks, resulting in privacy loss
+- Can select UTXOs associated with targeted dusting attacks, resulting in privacy loss
-- UTXOs selected from unrecognized clusters can expose private data of wallet addresses, balances, and contact payment information (UTXO derivation paths and data).
+- UTXOs selected from unrecognized clusters can expose private data of wallet addresses, balances, and contact payment information.
-- Reducing the inputs (byte size) of bitcoin transactions doesn’t usually optimise for minimal change outputs, exposing larger amounts of sensitive wallet data.
+- Reducing the inputs doesn’t usually optimise for minimal change outputs, exposing larger amounts of sensitive wallet data.
-- Freezing certain coins reduces the size of a wallet's UTXO pool, and may hinder an automatic algorithm’s ability to optimise for speed, cost, or privacy.
+- Freezing UTXOs prevents coin selection algorithms from using them, so the resulting transaction may not be properly optimized.
 {% include fact/close.html %}

 ### Best practice